Rio Synergies: Mobilizing Action for Land, Biodiversity and Climate

 About the project

-Together with partners, ELD Initiative launched a study project on the economics of harmonizing land-based Rio-targets in Rwanda and Central Asia.
-Land is the common denominator between the three Rio Conventions: the United Nations Convention to Combat Desertification (UNCCD), the Convention on Biological Diversity (CBD), and the United Nations Framework Convention on Climate Change (UNFCCC).
-But implementation of the conventions currently lacks coordination and coherence.
-As a consequence, the conventions compete for land to achieve their targets systems, synergies remain low and transactions costs are high.
+Together with partners, the ELD Initiative assesses the economics of harmonizing land-based Rio-targets.
+Land is the common denominator between the three Rio conventions: the UN Convention to Combat Desertification (UNCCD), the Convention on Biological Diversity (CBD), and the UN Framework Convention on Climate Change (UNFCCC).
+But their implementation currently lacks coordination and coherence.
+As a consequence, the conventions compete for land and resources to achieve their targets systems, synergies remain low and transactions costs are high.

-Collaboration among the Rio Conventions is vital to achieve land degradation neutrality, biodiversity conservation, climate change mitigation and adaptation, and the Sustainable Development Goals (SDGs).
-Within these conventions, land restoration emerges as a pivotal activity requiring coordinated efforts to enhance synergies and minimize conflicts.
-Synergies occur when actions align with multiple convention goals, while tradeoffs result when actions for one goal inadvertently harm another.
-Promoting synergies in land restoration through improved coordination significantly enhances its effectiveness and efficiency.
+Collaboration between UNFCCC, CBD, and UNCCD is vital to achieve land degradation neutrality, biodiversity conservation, climate change mitigation and adaptation, and the Sustainable Development Goals (SDGs).
+Within the conventions, land restoration emerges as a pivotal activity with significant potential to enhance synergies and minimize conflicts.

 ELD Case Study of Rio Synergies in Rwanda